End of the blooming period

 In the last two weeks, the buds will mainly mature and grow no more in size.
 The white trichomes (small resin-secreting stalks/hairs) on the buds will now slowly turn brown.

 Because there are still a lot of nutrients in the medium (the precise amount depends on the medium you used) and because the leaves also contain a fair amount of nutrients, you can stop administering them in the last 1.5 to 2 weeks (depending on the medium you use).
 Depending on the cannabis strain you grow and the climate of the growing area, the maturing takes some time to complete.

-If you have discovered mould in a bud, it is as good as lost.
+If you have discovered mold in a bud, it is as good as lost.
 Once 80% of the hairs have turned brown, it's time to prepare for the harvest.
+The ideal temerature during the flowering phase is between 20° and 29° Celsius.
 You can influence the type of high you get from smoking your cannabis by harvesting the buds a bit sooner or later.
 The longer you wait, the stronger the 'stone' of the cannabis will be.
 If you harvest a bit sooner, you get more of a 'high' effect.
-The harvesting time therefore depends on your personal preference.
+The harvesting time, therefore, depends on your personal preference.

-A bud that died or has been infected by a mould will also develop brown hairs.
+A bud that died or has been infected by mold will also develop brown hairs.
 You can start harvesting when 80% of the hairs are brown.
 If most of the buds have brown hairs but a couple of the lower buds still have white hairs, you can still start harvesting.
-In order to try out the different highs you can also harvest in phased intervals.
+In order to try out the different highs, you can also harvest in phased intervals.